 What about the product ingredients?

-While it contains several ingredients that are known to be helpful for the brain, such as Alpha GPC, Bacopa monniera, Huperzine A, and l-tyrosine, these are ingredients that can easily be found in other brain supplements created by companies with a more serious-minded approach.
+While it contains several brain supplements that are known to be helpful for the brain, such as Alpha GPC, Bacopa monnieri, Huperzine A, and l-tyrosine, these are ingredients that can easily be found in other brain supplements created by companies with a more serious-minded approach.

 After all, it is your brain that’s at stake here!

 Unless this sounds like your scene, I would recommend finding a memory supplement that’s been proven safe and effective … without all the crazy.

 Forgetting more?
 Thinking slower?
 Losing focus?

 Focus Factor by Factor Nutrition Labs

 Google “Focus Factor” and you’ll find they have no website.
 Same goes for the manufacturer — Factor Nutrition Labs.